balxor/dtrust/research/llm-refusal-boundaries.md

 ### 4.1 Taxonomy of Bypass Strategies

 We define 9 bypass strategies organized into three groups.
-The first 8 are grounded in published jailbreak literature [5, 6, 7, 8]; the 9th emerged as a novel finding during our empirical testing (Section 5.5):
+The first 8 are grounded in published jailbreak literature (Wei et al., 2024; Liu et al., 2023; Zou et al., 2023; Schulhoff et al., 2024); the 9th emerged as a novel finding during our empirical testing (Section 5.5):

 **Social Engineering Strategies:**
 - **BYPASS-ROLEPLAY (Persona Adoption):** Assigning the model a professional role (penetration tester, security researcher) with legitimate context for exploit generation.